abhabongse/paxter/docs/paxter_language_tutorial.md

 so that richer information may be inserted into the document.
 There are 3 kinds of @-expressions, all of which begins with an @-symbol:

-1. a text wrapped within the _quoted pattern_
+1. a command
 2. a fragment list, wrapped within the _brace pattern_
-3. a command (the most powerful syntax in Paxter)
+3. a text wrapped within the _quoted pattern_

-This @-symbol is sometimes called a _switch_ because it indicates the beginning of an @-expression, and whatever follows the switch determines which kind of @-expression it is.
+This @-symbol (codepoint U+0040) is sometimes called a _switch_ because it indicates the beginning of an @-expression, and whatever follows the switch determines which kind of @-expression it is.

 Next, we dive into each kind of @-expressions.